devmatic-it/taralizer/examples/gcp/README.md

 # Bank of Anthos Example

-The following example provides a Taralizer model of the Bank of Anthos <https://github.com/GoogleCloudPlatform/bank-of-anthos>  example solution for retrail banking.
+The following example provides a *Taralizer* model of the [Bank of Anthos](<https://github.com/GoogleCloudPlatform/bank-of-anthos>) example solution for retrail banking.
 This solution demonstrates the application of the [Google Cloud Security Foundation Guide](<https://services.google.com/fh/files/misc/google-cloud-security-foundations-guide.pdf>).
+We introducted the following issue into the model to demonstrate the rule checking:

+- communication between on-premise HSM and GCP KMS uses FTP and is not encrypted

 ## Getting started